“If you’re sad and you know it, stomp your feet!” Almost everyone knows the old song. But does dancing actually improve health?

 Dance and the Elderly

 Actually, research suggests that it does.
 “Dancing now ranks as one of the best exercises.
-According to a recent study published in Frontiers in Human Neuroscience, dancing may be a better form of exercise than traditional fitness training when it comes to slowing the signs of aging,” one healthcare website exclaims.
+A new study in Frontiers in Human Neuroscience suggests that dancing might be a more effective exercise than regular fitness training in slowing down the signs of aging.
 The AARP noted that dance appeared to benefit both dementia and Parkinson’s patients; one research scientist tells their newsletter that “”The focus is on helping them find new ways of moving and to improve the speed at which they move”.
-A research study published in Frontiers in Aging Neuroscience determined that, when the elderly participated in Greek traditional dance classes, their average overall fitness increased considerably.
+A study in Frontiers in Aging Neuroscience found that elderly individuals who took part in Greek traditional dance classes experienced significant improvements in their overall fitness.

 Dance and Youth